Shy Cat Enrichment

 If you’re interested in helping socialize shy cats, sign up for cat cuddling and talk to a staff member when you come in.
 Each cat has their own needs and comfort level.

-The goal in socializing is to help the cats create a positive association with people.
-Anything negative, like punishing them will only set them back further, so our goal is to do things that show cats people = good things.
+The goal in socializing is to help the cats create a positive association to help build trust with people.
+Anything negative, like punishing them, yelling at them, etc. will only set them back further, so our goal is to do things that show cats people = good things.

 Some things that can help: